Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 Mininet 2.2.1 will be primarily a performance enhancement and bug fix release to Mininet 2.2.0.

+### Platform support

+`install.sh -a` now works out of the box on Raspbian/Debian 7.8 Wheezy, so you can run Mininet on a $35 Raspberry Pi.
+OVS 2.3.1 can also be installed with `install.sh -V 2.3.1`.

 ### API Changes

 2.2.1 is compatible with the 2.0 API, but some minor changes have been made for performance or other reasons, and you should be aware of them since they could cause unexpected behavior.